c-goosen/za_identity_number/README.md

   * Removed fast-luhn library as pyo3 rust implementation not building for Mac or python greater than 3.8
   * Simplified library.
   * Security issues in dependencies updated
+* 0.0.9
+  * Add python 3.12 to CI
+  * Security updates in dependencies